Noah-Huppert/jira-to-github/README.md

 		- Must have the following permissions `repo:public_repo`, `admin:org:read:org`, `user:read:user`, `user:user:email`,
 		  `write:discussion:read:discussion`.
+	- RepoOwner: GitHub user / organization who owns repository to migrate Jira issues to.
+	- RepoName: Name of GitHub repository to migrate Jira issues to.

 First copy `config.example.toml` to `config.toml`.
 Then modify it with your own values.